matthewmorrone/diachron-db/README.md

 + [simple-keyboard](https://hodgef.com/simple-keyboard/)
 + [cytoscape.js](https://js.cytoscape.org/)

-### Enhancements:
-+ use keyboard in view mode (will probably require combobox implementation)
-+ options for search operators: and, or, not, like, in, etc
-+ save source and target segments to localStorage
-+ option to toggle between showing transition and source language → target language
-+ add depth option (will definitely need a circularity check, see segment "an")
-+ for a specific segment, show all sources for which it's a target on the left, and all targets for which it's a source on the right: aka, all arrows point rightwards
-+ regular backups of data, data approval
-+ languages and transitions need both citation and notes fields
-+ editing nodes and vertices updates database?
-+ draggable columns, if saveable to localStorage even better
-+ consider adding in environment data for pairs: alternatively, encourage specific segment notation
-+ dedicated ANTLR parser for phonological rules: better data import from index diachronica, easier input later on down the line

 ### Inventory Calculation
 + consider having separate phone table rather than just segment table
 + calculate inventories from ancestral inventory and rules through data interface